apalache-mc/apalache/docs/src/tutorials/trail-tips.md

 ```

 The transition predicate `NextFast` uniformly advances the clocks of all
 processes by a non-negative number `delta`.
-Simultaneously, we are updating the
+Simultaneously, it updates the
 clock differences in the function `drift`.

-It is easy to see that `drift` is actually not changing between the steps.
+It is easy to see that `drift` actually does not change between the steps.
 We
 can formulate this observation as an [action
 invariant](../apalache/principles/invariants.md#action-invariants):